May 24, 2025

 And on the other side, React Native runs into some real, magnitudinal performance issues.
 RN binaries are usually many times larger.
 And your mobile app is now running inside of a Javascript runtime instead of the near native Swift/Obj-C runtimes.
 There are extra steps in the build process; every significant library has to be implemented in both native layers - essentially a sort of symlink between node_modules, cocoapods, and gradle.
 (Just in case you thought webapp dependencies were bad.)
 Certain features, such as lists and animations, can be much slower.
 And in general, the UI less performant.

-Since 95% of software projects don’t last a decade, it seems like we have plenty of wiggle room to be more deliberate in what we’re building anyway.
+Since 95% of software projects don’t last a decade, it seems like companies have plenty of wiggle room to be more deliberate in what we’re building anyway.
 Many of these projects and their wasted resources are the result of over-accessibility of development.

 It certainly feels like the internet is overcrowded and bloated with low-quality content, whether that is from content creators within platforms, or the platforms and products themselves.
 If not us, then who will stop the enshittification?